 |Medical Terminology; or equivalent||1-3|

-Students enrolled in the Master of Science degree program must take certain courses in sequence (see sample degree plan tab).
+Students enrolled in the Medical Dosimetry Master of Science Program must take certain courses in sequence (see sample degree plan tab).
+Courses are listed in order of enrollment.

 |DOS 750||Professional e-Portfolio||1|